core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Client Aliveness {#ssec-client-aliveness}

 As discussed in Section 12.5 of {{RFC8613}}, a server may use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} to verify the aliveness of the client that originated a received request.
-This would also allow the server to (re-)synchronize with the client's sequence number, as well as to ensure that the request is fresh and has not been replayed or (purposely) delayed, if it is the first one received from that client after having joined the group or rebooted (see {{ssec-synch-challenge-response}}).
+This would also allow the server to (re-)synchronize with the client's Sender Sequence Number, as well as to ensure that the request is fresh and has not been replayed or (purposely) delayed, if it is the first one received from that client after having joined the group or rebooted (see {{ssec-synch-challenge-response}}).

 ## Cryptographic Considerations {#ssec-crypto-considerations}

 The same considerations from Section 12.6 of {{RFC8613}} about the maximum Sender Sequence Number hold for Group OSCORE.

-As discussed in {{ssec-wrap-around-partial-iv}}, an endpoint that experiences an exhaustion of its own Sender Sequence Number MUST NOT transmit further messages including a Partial IV, until it has derived a new Sender Context.
+As discussed in {{ssec-wrap-around-partial-iv}}, an endpoint that experiences an exhaustion of its own Sender Sequence Numbers MUST NOT protect further messages including a Partial IV, until it has derived a new Sender Context.
 This prevents the endpoint to reuse the same AEAD nonces with the same Sender Key.

 In order to renew its own Sender Context, the endpoint SHOULD inform the Group Manager, which can either renew the whole Security Context by means of group rekeying, or provide only that endpoint with a new Sender ID value.
 In either case, the endpoint derives a new Sender Context, and in particular a new Sender Key.